A woman filing papers, potentially related to mortgage or financial documentation.

 Mortgage servicing companies are just one piece of the loan equation.
 Here are the prominent entities involved in a loan:

-• Regulator: The agency that ensures that servicers follow federal protection laws and regulations.
+• Regulator: The agency ensuring that servicers follow federal protection laws and regulations

 Take the first step toward the right mortgage.